CIS565-Fall-2022/Project4-CUDA-Denoiser/INSTRUCTION.md

 |---|---|---|
 |![](img/normals.png)|![](img/positions.png)|![](img/time-of-flight.png)|

+## Building on Project 3 CUDA Path Tracer

-We expect you to integrate denoising into your own pathtracers if possible.
+**We highly recommend that you integrate denoising into your Project 3 CUDA Path Tracers.**

-This project's base code is forked from the CUDA pathtracer basecode in Project 3, and exists so that the assignment can stand on its own as well as provide some guidance on how to implement some useful tools.
+This project's base code is forked from the CUDA Path Tracer basecode in Project 3, and exists so that the assignment can stand on its own as well as provide some guidance on how to implement some useful tools.
 The main changes are that we have added some GUI controls, a *very* simple pathtracer without stream compaction, and G-buffer with some dummy data in it.

-Feel free to use it as a playground for working out the code changes that your denoiser needs.
+You may choose to use the base code in this project as a reference, playground, or as the base code for your denoiser.
+Using it as a reference or playground will allow you to understand the changes that you need for integrating the denoiser.

-You may also change any part of the base code as you please. **This is YOUR project.**
+Like Project 3, you may also change any part of the base code as you please. **This is YOUR project.**

 ## Contents